iExecBlockchainComputing/iexec-dapps-registry/README.md

  will be made available by our wrapper smart contract that takes care of converting the parameters into the right format for the iexecSubmit function.
 The wrapper function additionally would ensure that it is not necessary to manually concatenate the strings in a complicated manner.

-One way to do this might be to have an iexecSubmic function with several string parameters, and $x in the last parameter is replaced by the first parameter and $y in the last parameter is replaced by the second parameter.
-Example function call:
+The call to out wrapper function could for example look like this:

 >iexecSubmit(text, "replace \"O\" \"X\" $x")

-or

->iexecSubmit(stringUtils.uintToBytes(now), "formatTime defaultTimeLocale \"%c\" $x")

-These wrapper functions will also be written by us if they are not made available at a deeper level.

 ####Roadmap

 Alpha:
-* All Haskell code can be called with one string parameter from smart contracts.
+* All Haskell code can be called with one string parameter from a wrapper  smart contracts.

 Beta:
 * The parameter wrapping (eg. from uint array to string) is done in a wrapper smart contract or possibly directly in the iexecSubmit function.